sawolej/WaveProject/README.md

 - Player states overlap each other in many different scenarios
 - The endscreen disks are unresponsive

-- blue user-selection box appears for .2s on opening discs at endgame screen
+- [new: 15 Oct] blue user-selection box appears for .2s on opening discs at endgame screen

 ## Notes